nf-core/fastquorum/README.md

 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
-The `sample` column provides a unique identifier for the given sample, while the [`read_structure`](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures) describes how the bases in a sequencing run should be allocated into logical reads, including the unique molecular index(es).
+The `sample` column provides a unique identifier for the given sample, while the `read_structure` describes how the bases in a sequencing run should be allocated into logical reads, including the unique molecular index(es).
+(Please see the [fgbio documentation](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures) for detailed information on read structure syntax and formatting.)

 Now, you can run the pipeline using: